NetworkDown-Github/.github/profile/README.md

 ## What is NetworkDown.info?

 NetworkDown.info is a service that allows you to monitor your network for outages and alerts you when your network is down.
-We are a free service that is currently in development.
 We are looking for beta testers to help us test our service and provide feedback.
 Please feel free to contact us at [app.networkdown.info/signup](https://app.networkdown.info/signup), if you are interested in becoming a beta tester.